Skip to content

 nubikk shoe website example

-Nubikk has a trendy design, with a big banner above the fold and three images below the banner that take the user to men, women and kids’ footwear.
+Nubikk has a trendy design.
+Above the fold, there is a big banner, and below it are three images that take the user to men’s, women’s, and children’s footwear.

 The sliding top bar notification also has language and currency switchers for more pleasant online shopping.